Old Fashioned Deviled Ham

 Yield:

-• This recipe makes one cup of deviled ham spread.
-Nutritional information is based on one ½-cup serving.
+• This recipe makes about 1 ½ cups of deviled ham spread.

 Hot sauce: I use Louisiana Hot Sauce, but you can use any red pepper sauce you prefer